ryanjshields/caribbean-seafloor-classification/README.md

 # caribbean-seafloor-classification
-Application for ETL, modeling, classification, and visualization of seafloor features inside the EEZs of countries in the Insular Caribbean to support 30x30 conservation goals
+Application for ETL, modeling, classification, and visualization of seafloor features inside the EEZs of countries in the Insular Caribbean to support 30x30 conservation goals.

+## Installation
+1. Clone the repository